The Atiyah--Segal completion theorem in twisted K-theory: Introduction

-Here $I_G \subset R(G)$ is the augmentation ideal of the representation ring $R(G)$ and $(-)\sphat_{I_G}$ indicates completion.
-The classical theorem is the case $\tau = 0$.
-Theorem \ref{mainthm} generalizes a result by C.~Dwyer, who has proved the theorem in the case where $G$ is finite and the twisting $\tau$ is given by a cocycle of $G$~\cite{CD}.
+\end{corollary} Theorem \ref{mainthm} generalizes a result by C~Dwyer, who has proved the theorem in the case where $G$ is finite and the twisting $\tau$ is given by a cocycle of $G$~\cite{CD}.
 While versions of the theorem for compact Lie groups have been known to experts (for example, such a theorem is used in the proof of \cite{FHTcompl}, Proposition 3.11), to our knowledge no proof of the general theorem appears in the current literature.
 Our goal is to fill in this gap.

 We shall prove Theorem \ref{mainthm} in two stages.
-Our first aim will be to prove the theorem in the special case of a twisting arising from a graded central extension
+First we prove the theorem in the special case of a twisting arising from a graded central extension

+of $G$ by the circle group $\T$.
 For such twistings, twisted $G$-equivariant $K$-groups correspond to certain direct summands of untwisted ${G^\tau}$-equivariant $K$-groups, and the Adams--Haeberly--Jackowski--May argument contained in \cite{AHJM1} goes through with these summands to prove the theorem in this case.
-As a corollary it follows that the theorem holds when $X$ is a point, and the general theorem then follows by a Mayer--Vietoris argument.
+It follows that the theorem holds when $X$ is a point, and the general theorem then follows by a Mayer--Vietoris argument.

-As our definition of twisted $K$-theory we use the Freed--Hopkins--Teleman model developed in \cite{FHT1}.
-Thus for a $G$-space $X$, the notation $K^{\tau + *}_G(X)$ is a shorthand for $K^{\tau+*}(X//G)$, where $X//G$ is the quotient groupoid of $X$.
+As our definition of twisted $K$-theory, we use Freed, Hopkins and Teleman's elaboration \cite{FHT1} of the Atiyah--Segal model developed in \cite{AStwistedK}.
+Thus for a $G$-space $X$, the notation $K^{\tau + *}_G(X)$ is a shorthand for $K^{\tau+*}(X\modmod G)$, where $X\modmod G$ is the quotient groupoid of $X$.
 Of course, the completion theorem should remain true in any reasonable alternative model for twisted equivariant $K$-theory as well.

 This note is structured as follows.
-In section \ref{coh} we describe a pro-group valued variant of $K$-theory which we shall employ in section \ref{sc} to handle the case of a twisting given by a central extension.
-Section \ref{gc} then contains a proof of the general theorem.
+In section~\ref{coh} we describe a pro-group valued variant of $K$-theory which we shall employ in section~\ref{sc} to handle the case of a twisting given by a central extension.
+Section~\ref{gc} then contains a proof of the general theorem.